Who We Are

 Dr. Warren Phillips, Lead Director, CACI International

-Colonel William Roberti (U.S. Army, Retired), Senior Advisor, Alvarez & Marsal
+Colonel William Roberti (US Army, Retired), Managing Director, Alvarez & Marsal

 Dr. Kimberly Kagan founded ISW in May 2007, as U.S. forces undertook a daring new counterinsurgency strategy to reverse the grim security situation on the ground in Iraq .
 Frustrated with the prevailing lack of accurate information documenting developments on the ground in Iraq and the detrimental effect of biased reporting on policymakers, Dr. Kagan established ISW to provide real-time, independent, and open-source analysis of ongoing military operations and insurgent attacks in Iraq.
 General Jack Keane (U.S. Army, Ret.), the Chairman of ISW’s board, also played a central role in developing the intellectual foundation for this change of strategy in Iraq, and supported the formation of the Institute in 2007.

 Dr. Kagan published her first Iraq Report in March 2007, introducing the Washington policy community to ISW’s flagship research product.
 Since its formation in 2007, the ISW Iraq Project has remained the premier source for unbiased analysis on the changing political and security dynamics affecting progress in Iraq.

 Building upon the success of the Iraq Project, ISW launched the Afghanistan Project in April 2009 in response to growing demand to better understand the war in Afghanistan.
 Research from this project has focused on insurgent groups such as the Haqqani Network, political corruption, and coalition operations.
 In addition, ISW has used its unique access to military commanders to launch a Best Practices in Counterinsurgency series that aims to capture the most important lessons from today’s wars in order to speed the way in which these lessons are applied the formulation of new military strategy.